EasyPy Desktop: Visual development meets the power of Python - Page 2 - Forum

 Thanks again to everyone for trying the program!

-luishp and Vadim have reacted to this post.
+luishp, Vadim and 2 other users have reacted to this post.

 I saw the new export and thank you so much.
 You really are a very talented programmer, and this tool is just the coolest.
 Also, thank you to Luis to let him share this with us.
 Its great to have tools like these as non-programmers/novice programmers to help us make programs without having to go to school to learn.